-Ricky Hatton has called on all sides involved in the negotiations to be sensible in order to get Tyson Fury vs Anthony Joshua over the line.
+Ricky Hatton has called on all sides involved in the negotiations to be sensible to get Tyson Fury vs. Anthony Joshua over the line.

 Obviously getting wind of Fury and his promoter Frank Warren stating Joshua’s side may not want the deal to happen, the ‘Hitman’ has spoken out.

-“It’s got to go ahead, otherwise all of us will never forgive ourselves.
-Years ago, British boxing, you couldn’t think of two British heavyweights.
+“It’s got to go ahead.
+Otherwise, all of us will never forgive ourselves.
+Years ago, in British boxing, you couldn’t think of two British heavyweights.

 “When they sit around the negotiating table, everyone has just got to be sensible.
 A lot of fights don’t take place because of who has the lion’s share.